gardener/landscapercli/docs/reference/landscaper-cli_quickstart_install.md

 ```
   -h, --help                              help for install
       --install-oci-registry              install an OCI registry in the target cluster
-      --install-registry-ingress          install an ingress for accessing the OCI registry without port-forwarding.
+      --install-registry-ingress          install an ingress for accessing the OCI registry.
                                           the credentials must be provided via the flags "--registry-username" and "--registry-password".
                                           the Landscaper instance will then be automatically configured with these credentials.
                                           prerequisites (!):
-                                           - the target cluster must be a Gardener Shoot as TLS is provided via the Gardener cert manager
+                                           - the target cluster must be a Gardener Shoot (TLS is provided via the Gardener cert manager)
                                            - a nginx ingress controller must be deployed in the target cluster
-                                           - "htpasswd" must be installed on your local machine
+                                           - the command "htpasswd" must be installed on your local machine
       --kubeconfig string                 path to the kubeconfig of the target cluster
       --landscaper-chart-version string   use a custom Landscaper chart version (corresponds to Landscaper Github release with the same version number) (default "v0.7.0-dev-022a523e6c631b5893f1eed6d585f9ec0e962986")
       --landscaper-values string          path to values.yaml for the Landscaper Helm installation